wildREA/electron-market/README.md

 **Key Features:**

 - **Accurate Vehicle Information:** Every car listing includes comprehensive details.
-Prices have been adjusted on a few listings to reflect my personal valuation.
+Prices have been set based on the average retail price for the cars available.
 - **Detailed View:** Click on any car to open a dedicated window with expanded information.
 - **Sleek, Minimalistic Design:** Enjoy a clean and intuitive interface that prioritizes user experience and ease of use.